 ‘There is too much emphasis on what is illegal and not enough about what is unpleasant or distressing.’

 Young Scot takes our responsibilities to your welfare and wellbeing seriously.

 - Young.Scot and the Young Scot Membership platforms are positive spaces for you to access information and be connected to opportunities.
 We curate our content carefully, and we never intend to cause harm or distress.
 We also do not perform or condone any illegal practices.
 All of our partners are also carefully selected by us to ensure that you have an enjoyable and positive experience.

 - However, if you do see anything upsetting on our platforms, we encourage you to talk to someone.
 The Young Scot InfoLine (tel: 0808 801 0338) is a great service that can direct you to the right people to speak to, or you can get in touch with us via one of our social media channels.
 You can also get in touch with us via email: email@example.com.

-- If you need any support specifically around Young Scot Rewards, you can email our Rewards team via email@example.com.
+- If you need any support specifically around Young Scot Membership, you can email our Rewards team via firstname.lastname@example.org.

 - You can call ChildLine (tel: 0800 1111).
 In our footer, you will also find a link to the Child Exploitation and Online Protection Centre website, which contains advice that you might find helpful.

 Your Right to Informed and Conscious Use